• Skip to primary navigation

 Jump to:

 • It takes a little patience to spread the first layer of dough into the pan.
-I like using an offset spatula, or spraying a plastic sandwich bag with cooking spray, placing my hand inside the bag, and spreading the dough by hand.
+I like using an offset spatula to make this easier.

 • Love cherries?
 You can double the pie filling, or add a (drained) can of cherries to the cherry pie filling for even more cherry flavor.